whong12/cmsc389nproject/README.md

 	Sequential ID
 	Sender username

-Search for previous messages
-	Use their separate database with all messages, with metadata such as -time the message was sent
-		-who sent it
--sequential id for each message, so we can find context of the message (show 3-4 messages that were before and after it)

 Font decorations
 	Bold, underline, italic
 	Font color?

 Private messages
 	Message user directly (inbox feature or separate chat room)

-User Settings
-	-Display timestamps on/off
-	-default font  color
-	-choose between color schemes/themes